 YARD, SIDE.
-A yard extending across the full length of the lot, unoccupied other than by steps, walks, terraces, driveways, lampposts, and similar structures, the depth of which is the perpendicular distance between the side lot line and the side setback line.
+A yard extending across the full length of the lot, unoccupied other than by steps, walks, terraces, driveways, parking lots, landscaping, lampposts, and similar structures, the depth of which is the perpendicular distance between the side lot line and the side setback line.

 YARD, STREET SIDE.
-A yard extending across the full length of the lot, unoccupied other than by steps, walks, terraces, driveways, lampposts, and similar structures, the depth of which is the perpendicular distance between the side lot line abutting a street right-of-way and the side setback line.
+A yard extending across the full length of the lot, unoccupied other than by steps, walks, terraces, driveways, parking lots, landscaping, lampposts, and similar structures, the depth of which is the perpendicular distance between the side lot line abutting a street right-of-way and the side set-back line.